A Singapore Government Agency Website How to identify

 • Thai

-For the learning of Foreign Languages and Asian Languages in lieu of an official MTL, you will need to make private study arrangements for your child and ensure that your private education provider can prepare your child for the GCE O-Level examinations at the end of secondary school.
-There will be MTL requirements for progression to the next level of study.
-Find out more about the requirements.
+For the learning of Foreign Languages and Asian Languages in lieu of an official MTL, you will need to make private study arrangements for your child and ensure that your private education provider can prepare your child for the GCE O/A-Level or SEC examinations where applicable.

-At the PSLE, students exempted from MTL or who offer an approved Foreign Language or Asian Language will be assigned an MTL score for the purpose of posting to secondary school.
+Foreign Language and Asian Language examinations are not offered at the PSLE.
+At the PSLE, students who offer an approved Foreign Language or Asian Language will be assigned an MTL score for the purpose of posting to secondary school.
 Learn about it.